-A key benefit for investors in active exchange traded managed funds is their tradability.
+A key benefit for investors in Active Exchange Traded Funds (Active ETFs) is their tradability.

-Unlike traditional funds, exchange traded managed funds can be bought and sold at any time through a stock exchange just like shares.
+Unlike traditional funds, Active Exchange Traded Funds (Active ETFs) can be bought and sold at any time through a stock exchange just like shares.
 But since they trade like shares, investors may mistakenly attempt to evaluate their liquidity in the same way they might for shares.
 This gives rise to one of the most common misunderstandings about these types of funds, namely, that ‘on-screen’ volume equates to liquidity.

-This misperception reflects the fact that, by comparing exchange traded managed funds to shares, many investors assume that fund liquidity is driven by the same factors that drive the liquidity of shares, namely:
+This misperception reflects the fact that, by comparing Active ETFs to shares, many investors assume that fund liquidity is driven by the same factors that drive the liquidity of shares, namely:

 - the fund’s size (funds under management);

 - the volume of units quoted ‘on screen’ at any given time.

 For Active ETFs, however, these measures often vastly understate their effective liquidity.
 As we’ll see, the best measure of a fund’s liquidity is the liquidity of the underlying portfolio of securities (such as company shares) it holds.
 In most cases, therefore, this means Active ETFs are highly liquid.